microsoft/PSRule/docs/commands/PSRule/en-US/Invoke-PSRule.md

 Only evaluate rules with the specified tags set.
 If this parameter is not specified all rules in search paths will be evaluated.

-When more then one tag is used, all tags must match.
+When more than one tag is used, all tags must match.
 Tag names are not case sensitive, tag values are case sensitive.
 A tag value of `*` may be used to filter rules to any rule with the tag set, regardless of tag value.

 ```yaml
 Type: Hashtable